albertico/fhir-structs-generator/README.md

 ## Code of Conduct

-Everyone interacting in the Fhir::Structs::Generator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/fhir-structs-generator/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the FHIR::Structs::Generator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/fhir-structs-generator/blob/main/CODE_OF_CONDUCT.md).